 A generation is "all of the people born and living at about the same time, regarded collectively."
-It can also be described as, "the average period, generally considered to be about thirty years, during which children are born and grow up, become adults, and begin to have children of their own."
-Some scholars use 20-year periods and less.
-If the historic meaning of the word generation (> L. generāre "to bring into being," referring to procreation) is to be maintained and make sense, it should not refer to humans less than 18, the beginning of adulthood and the earliest desirable age for marriage and procreation, especially in those developed countries with an economy based on required skills, experience, and education.
+It can also be described as, "the average period, generally considered to be about thirty years, during which children are born and grow up, become adults, and begin to have children of their own."\ Some scholars use 20-year periods and less.
+If the historic meaning of the word generation (> L. generāre "to bring into being," referring to procreation) is to be maintained and make sense, it should not refer to humans less than 18, the beginning of adulthood, albeit with brain development continuing to age 25, and the earliest desirable age for marriage and procreation, especially in those developed countries with an economy based on required skills, experience, and education.